McLaren Driver Development Programme: History

+McLaren Young Driver Development Programme logo.

 The programme was founded in 1998 by McLaren and Mercedes as the McLaren-Mercedes Young Driver Support Programme.
 The programme notably signed Lewis Hamilton, Nick Heidfeld and Nicolas Minassian as some of its first drivers.
 From 2019 to 2021, no drivers were part of the program.
 McLaren Racing CEO Zak Brown said this was due to the team's "very targeted" approach and already stable Formula One line-up, meaning it would be difficult for any young drivers to find a place in Formula One.

 In April 2023, the Young Driver Programme was replaced by the Driver Development Programme.
 Later in October, the programme signed its first female driver in Bianca Bustamante, who represented McLaren in the 2024 season of F1 Academy.
 In October 2024, the programme signed its second female driver in Ella Lloyd, who represented McLaren in the 2025 F1 Academy season in place of Bustamante, who left the series and the programme after completing her second season.
-In November 2025, the programme announced the signing of Ella Häkkinen, the programme's youngest signing at the age of 14 and the daughter of and World Drivers' Champion Mika Häkkinen.
+In November 2025, the programme announced the signing of Ella Häkkinen, the programme's youngest signing at the age of 14 and the daughter of and World Drivers' Champion and former McLaren driver Mika Häkkinen.
 The programme also signed Ella Stevens, who will join Lloyd as McLaren's second F1 Academy supported driver for the 2026 season.